-Alternative 3 is the same as Alternative 2 except the NPS would not add genetic diversity to replanted giant sequoia groves by sourcing cones/seed from arid groves and from groves with known higher levels of genetic diversity within the seed zone.
-Instead, all seed would be collected only from within the local genetic community (or neighborhood) of the grove being replanted as described in Appendix E.
+Alternative 3 is the same as Alternative 2 in that the NPS would adopt a framework to consider future action within the same seven areas impacted by high severity fire and would implement the same methodologies for such action.
+However, under Alternative 3, the NPS would not add genetic diversity to replanted giant sequoia groves by sourcing cones/seed from arid groves and from groves with known higher levels of genetic diversity within the seed zone.
+Instead, all seed would